akshaybabloo/angular-firebase-material-template/README.md

 > make sure you have `-` (hyphen) instead of space for project names, example `hello world` -> `hollow-world`.

 Now `cd rex-ui` and do `yarn install`.

+## Adding Firebase Configuration

+Copy the firebase configuration settings and paste them in:

+1. `<project-name>/src/environments/environment.prod.ts` - this will be your production configuration, lookout for `TODO` comment
+2. `<project-name>/src/environments/environment.ts` - this will be your development configuration, lookout for `TODO` comment